leandro1623/money-exchange/README.md

 # money-exchange
-this program will say you how many parts can your amount have
+this program will say you how many parts can your quantity have